About

 LAURA NAPIER is an interdisciplinary artist producing projects exploring behavior, sociology, and place through participatory and collaborative works.

-Solo projects at Alabama Song (Houston), Meetinghouse in Miami, in the Classroom at PS122 Gallery and with the Bronx Blue Bedroom Project (NY), and group performances and exhibitions in New York City with Art in Odd Places, The Bronx Museum of the Arts, FiveMyles, HERE Arts Center, Longwood Art Gallery @ Hostos, with No Longer Empty at the Andrew Freedman Home, and NURTUREart.
+Other solo projects at Alabama Song (Houston), Meetinghouse (Miami), in the Classroom at PS122 Gallery and with the Bronx Blue Bedroom Project (NY), and group performances and exhibitions in New York City with Art in Odd Places, The Bronx Museum of the Arts, FiveMyles, HERE Arts Center, Longwood Art Gallery @ Hostos, with No Longer Empty at the Andrew Freedman Home, and NURTUREart.
 National and international exhibitions, screenings, and performances with the XVII Biennale d’ Arte Citta di Penne in Italy, Contemporary Arts Center in Las Vegas, DiverseWorks in Houston, Flint Public Art Project in Michigan, The Hatchery Art Spaces in California, Memphis Social in Tennessee, MMX in Berlin, and NIV in New Delhi, India, among others.
 Awards include the BRIO Award, Bronx Council on the Arts; DCA Greater New York Arts Development Fund; the Emergency Grant, Foundation for Contemporary Arts; Let Creativity Happen, Houston Arts Alliance; The Puffin Foundation; Max’s Kansas City; Spark Grant, Idea Fund, DiverseWorks, Aurora Picture Show, and Project Row Houses, Houston, TX; and a Swing Space residency with Lower Manhattan Cultural Council.
-She studied at Cooper Union (BFA, 1998) and Bard College (MFA, 2007).

 laura v napier [at] gmail